Liquid and Balanced Workload Modes

 During the work, there are a few possible questions your colleagues might ask.
 For example: Is it possible for sprints to complete more than 80% more tasks?
 How many resources do we need to complete the plan?
 Is the variability consistent with your forecasts?
 Do you believe the time is right to deliver the product?
 To have such answers manager needs to analyze the data from the project.

-Jira provides 4 types of reports in these reporting categories – Agile, DevOps, Issue analysis, Forecast & management, and others.
+Jira provides 4 main types of reports generated in Jira in these reporting categories – Agile, DevOps, Issue analysis, Forecast & management, and others.

 To view Jira reports, users have to select a Specific Project → to choose Your project → Reports.
 Click the Report icon at the top left.
 It displays every report supported by Jira.
 This picture shows you the easiest and simplest way of accessing specific projects.

-These charts are facilitative in analyzing the teams’ work.
+These charts facilitate the analysis of the teams’ work.
 For example, with the help of the chart, you can see that team is always finishing its work very quickly and the main concern may be that team members take less work during the sprint planning than they should take.

 But the situation may be vice versa.
 If a team is always late and cannot complete tasks in time, it means that members are overloaded and this issue must be fixed.
 When you have rapid falls in the diagram it means that work was not evenly distributed and it was evaluated in the wrong way.